vinefeeder/TwinVine/README.md

 **Installation**

 Uv is the package manager and loads both VineFeeder and Envied together.
-Each program may be called.
+Envied runs independenly or may be called by Vinefeeder.

 This installs the latest version directly from the GitHub repository: